saskeli/BikeThinger/doc/documentation.md

 Time permitting, add tagging functionality for gear and components to help keep track of component type, usability status and possibly compatibility.

+## Use

+The app can currently be accessed at [https://bikethinger.herokuapp.com/](https://bikethinger.herokuapp.com/).

+For testing you can use **admin** as user name and **root** as password.
+Note that there is no register feature nor will there ever be.
+Potentially there will be funtionality to log in to BikeThinger with your Strava credentials.

 ## Environment

 The app will be written in [php](http://php.net/manual/en/intro-whatis.php) and deployed on [Heroku](https://www.heroku.com/).
 Data will be stored in a [postgresql](https://www.postgresql.org/) database provided by Heroku.